 Although this trend is great news for women as it relates to education and earning power, it’s not so good news for their proverbial biological clock.

-According to Christine Mansfield, M.D., a board-certified and fellowship-trained reproductive endocrinologist and infertility specialist at Arizona Reproductive Institute, a woman’s eggs begin to diminish in quantity and quality as she ages.
-“A recent study found that women lost 90 percent of their eggs by the time they are 30 years old, and 97 percent are gone by the age of 40,” she says.
+According to the Arizona Fertility Doctors, a woman’s eggs begin to diminish in quantity and quality as she ages.
+“A recent study found that women lost 90 percent of their eggs by the time they are 30 years old, and 97 percent are gone by the age of 40,”.
 “This means that as a woman ages, her odds of getting pregnant drop significantly.”

-“Today, many women are choosing to focus on their careers before settling down and starting a family,” Dr. Mansfield says.
+“Today, many women are choosing to focus on their careers before settling down and starting a family,” the staff says.
 “I have seen patients who are in medical school or those who haven’t met their spouse yet.
 They know in their hearts they want to have baby in a few years—but not yet.

-“If you are in your late 20s or early 30s and hoping to conceive in the next several years, egg freezing is something to seriously consider,” she says.
+“If you are in your late 20s or early 30s and hoping to conceive in the next several years, egg freezing is something to seriously consider.”